The Kingdom of Happiness: Discover Bhutan with Jodie and &BEYOND

 Jodie Gent

-High in the Eastern Himalayas lies a land like no other, Bhutan.
-From the moment of arrival, the country feels alive with contrasts: ancient yet progressive, serene yet vibrant.
-As the world’s only carbon-negative nation, Bhutan is constitutionally bound to safeguard 70% forest cover.
-Tourism only commenced in 1974, shaped by a high-value, low-volume philosophy that protects both culture and environment.
-Its capital, Thimphu, famously functions without traffic lights, with policemen directing cars through graceful hand gestures.
-Rather than measuring wealth, Bhutan measures Gross National Happiness, guided by four pillars: sustainable development, cultural preservation, environmental conservation, and good governance.
+High in the Eastern Himalayas, Bhutan is a land like no other.
+From the moment you arrive, it pulses with contrasts: ancient yet forward-looking, serene yet alive.
+The world’s only carbon-negative nation, Bhutan is constitutionally bound to protect 70% of its forests.
+Tourism, only opened in 1974, follows a high-value, low-volume philosophy safeguarding culture and environment.
+Its capital, Thimphu, famously runs without traffic lights, with policemen guiding cars through graceful hand gestures.
+Here, wealth is measured not in money but in Gross National Happiness, guided by four pillars: sustainable development, cultural preservation, environmental conservation, and good governance.

 For Y Travel’s Agency Manager Jodie, Bhutan had long been a dream.
-When the opportunity came to travel with experiential tour operator &BEYOND, whose slow-travel philosophy mirrors Y Travel’s own ‘considered luxury’ ethos, Jodie discovered a destination that exceeded every expectation, and embodies our Y Factors of Adventure, Culture & Community, Nature & Sustainability, Wellbeing, and The Unexpected.
+When she travelled with experiential operator &BEYOND, whose slow-travel philosophy mirrors Y Travel’s own ‘considered luxury’ ethos, she discovered a destination that surpassed every expectation and perfectly reflects our Y Factors: Adventure, Culture & Community, Nature & Sustainability, Wellbeing, and The Unexpected.

-The following day, a five-hour drive east of Thimphu delivered Jodie to Phobjikha, where Gangtey Lodge sits in perfect harmony with its surroundings.
-For two nights she gazed across the vast valley where endangered black-necked cranes migrate from Tibet in late October to early November.
-"The untouched beauty of Bhutan connected us with nature, while the lodge honoured architectural traditions that span centuries," she recalls.
-The days here were spent wandering through nature, past farmhouses and tiny villages, observing monks in spirited debate, joining evening prayers, and finding stillness in meditation.
+The next day, Jodie travelled east to Phobjikha, where Gangtey Lodge nestles effortlessly within the valley’s dramatic landscape.
+Over two nights, she took in the valley’s sweeping views, home to endangered black-necked cranes migrating from Tibet in late October to early November.
+"The untouched beauty of Bhutan connected us with nature, while the lodge honoured architectural traditions spanning centuries," she recalls.
+Days here were spent wandering past farmhouses and villages, watching monks debate, joining evening prayers, and finding quiet moments for reflection.

-Spiritual encounters lay at the heart of Jodie’s Bhutanese experience, revealing the country’s deep commitment to wellbeing, mindfulness and Buddhist beliefs, as she immersed herself in butter lamp lighting ceremonies, prayer wheel blessings, and the hanging of prayer flags - symbols of happiness, prosperity, and karmic merit.
-At the Shanchhen Dorji Lhuendrup Nunnery, where the nuns marvelled at her long hair, the tying of a blessed protection cord around her wrist became a meaningful and treasured keepsake of the journey.
+Spiritual encounters lay at the heart of Jodie’s Bhutanese experience, reflecting the country’s deep commitment to wellbeing, mindfulness, and Buddhist beliefs, as she took part in butter lamp ceremonies, prayer wheel blessings, and hanging of prayer flags – symbols of happiness, prosperity, and karmic merit.
+At the Shanchhen Dorji Lhuendrup Nunnery, where the nuns admired her long hair, the tying of a blessed protection cord around her wrist became a meaningful keepsake of the journey.
 "It connects me to the sacred energy of that holy place, carrying the nuns’ blessings for my pilgrimage to Tiger’s Nest."

 The iconic Taktshang Pelphug, or Tiger's Nest, seemed to float between heaven and earth, impossibly perched 900 metres above the valley on a sheer cliff face, its golden roofs glinting against the rock.
 Legend tells of Guru Rinpoche, the Precious Teacher, who arrived here on the back of a flying tigress in 746 AD.
 "The four-hour trek through pine forests, with prayer flags whispering in the wind and glimpses of the monastery far above, was both challenging and utterly rewarding.
 Reaching it felt like stepping into a living legend."